“Putting a BSD system in your pocket”

 Unlike most SBCs, the Pinephone contains a rechargeable battery intended to power the device.
 Correct configuration of the charging circuits, including various safety features such as thermal protection will not be enabled by the current OpenBSD kernel as of the time of writing.

-THIS IS PART THREE OF SEVEN (3/7) - CHECK OUT THE INDEX
+THIS IS PART THREE OF SEVEN (3/7) - CHECK OUT THE

-The Exotic Silicon website is available in ten themes, but you haven't chosen one yet!
+ten themes, but you haven't chosen one yet!

 TESTING VOLTAGES ON THE USB CONNECTOR